hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 ### Friction Factor Diagrams

-As previously stated, the resistance to the incompressible flow of any fluid (head loss) in any pipe may be computed from the equation (1)
+As previously stated, the resistance to the incompressible flow of any fluid (head loss) in any pipe may be computed from equation (1)

 =+=
 $$h_f = f * {L \over D} * {V^2 \over 2g}$$